I tried. Seriously… I tried. But like all American adaptations of great Japanese anime, it has disappointed me in more ways than one.

 The storyline was too fast-paced for its own good.
 The two main characters (who basically are the core of the story) have suffered greatly due to this and the way they’ve concluded the story was too rushed to the point where it seemed like the people behind the film just wanted to get it over and done with.

 The result?
-The ending didn’t left me wanting more… I was just glad it ended.
+The ending didn’t leave me wanting more… I was just glad it ended.

 Overall, Netflix’s Death Note is an utter let-down and an entirely forgettable version of a great anime series.